tibs/markup-history/markup-history.rst

   and we will respond as soon as convenient.

-.. note:: Presentational
+.. note:: 1964 RUNOFF *Presentational*

    Jerome H. Saltzer for CTSS (Compatible Time Sharing System)

-   RUNOFF is clearly ancestral to all of the roff formats.
+   Ported to BCPL and then Multics.
+Ancestor to roff.

    This example is (more or less) from the original TYPSET/RUNOFF documentation.